vinceskahan/junk/README.md

 ### AT THIS POINT YOUR SETUP IS COMPLETE

-Restart WeeWX and the rsync handler should work when your next report interval occurs.
+Restart WeeWX and the RSYNC uploader should run successfully when your next report interval occurs.
 Check your remote system and your WeeWX logs to be certain.

+When in doubt, set `debug = 1` in your `weewx.conf` to cause WeeWX to use more verbose logging.

+If everything is working ok, setting `log_success = false` will minimize your logging so that only failures are logged.
+As always, you will need to restart WeeWX whenever you make changes to `weewx.conf`.